emscripten-core/emscripten/site/source/docs/tools_reference/emcc.rst

 ``-gseparate-dwarf[=FILENAME]``
   Preserve debug information, but in a separate file on the side.
-This is the same as ``-g``, but the main file will contain no debug info, while debug info will be present in a file on the side, ``FILENAME`` if provided, otherwise the same as the wasm file but with suffix ``.debug.wasm``.
+This is the same as ``-g``, but the main file will contain no debug info.
+Instead, debug info will be present in a file on the side, in ``FILENAME`` if provided, otherwise the same as the wasm file but with suffix ``.debug.wasm``.
 While the main file contains no debug info, it does contain a URL to where the debug file is, so that devtools can find it.
 You can use